Home » Recipe Index » Sauces & Dips

 You’ll get the most flavor from this London broil marinade recipe if you soak the beef for at least 2-3 hours.
 I’ve found that the sweet spot tends to be 6-9 hours, but overnight is better!

-This London broil marinade shouldn’t be used for more than 24 hours as the lemon juice can start to break down the protein fibers, leaving you with an unpleasant texture.
+You can marinate the steak for up to 24 hours before the lemon juice starts to break down the protein fibers, leaving you with an unpleasant texture.

 What is the Best Way to Tenderize a London Broil?

-With a brine or marinade — like my London broil marinade recipe!
+You can tenderize a london broil with a brine or marinade — like this recipe!
 Acidic ingredients like citrus juice and vinegar help to break down tough cuts of protein, as does salt.
-However, too much salt will lead to dry beef
+However, too much salt will lead to dry beef.

 For those wondering how to marinate London broil, it’s really quite simple — combine a blend of sauces, spices, and some kind of acid, then massage the ingredients into the meat and pop it in the fridge!